-How to Talk About Personal Goals with Your Team
+How to Talk About Personal Development and Career Goals with Your Team

 The first step in helping people achieve their goals is to understand what their goals are.
 For many, they’ve never been asked this question so they may not have a great answer ready.
 They may also be afraid to share their goals if it doesn’t align perfectly with their current job with you.